francescogerardomarra/its/modulo27/33_soap_bottom_up_hello_world.md

  * This response is formatted as an XML message, and this class is responsible for converting (serializing)
  * the Java object into the corresponding XML structure for the SOAP response.
  *
- * This class represents the "InsertPersonResponse" in the SOAP response message, which includes a message (e.g.,
+ * This class represents the "InsertPersonResponse" in the SOAP response message, which includes a message (e.g.
  * "Person added successfully!").
  */
 @XmlRootElement(name = "InsertPersonResponse", namespace = "http://example.com/soap") // This annotation marks the class as the root element in the XML document; it also ensures the correct namespace for the SOAP response message.